Gurdwara Mehdiana Sahib: Construction

 He has tried to show that the Sikh religion was born from the sacrifices of our ancestors and that religion should not be taken for granted.
 The importance of preserving one's self-respect and the triumph of good over evil have been beautifully depicted in the sculptures and paintings.
+Twenty paintings by the Sikh artist Kirpal Singh are housed at the site.